 Early to Midweek Pattern- A strong clipper system will mainly pass to our north with perhaps some light snow in Wisconsin on Monday.
 It is possible that if the system tracks south, there might be a period of light snow in our region with the potential of a minor accumulation in the morning.
 Warmer air will move into our region and this will force the storm track north by the middle of the week.
 A new storm will bring some moisture in from the south with a chance of showers on Tuesday and Wednesday with a few snowflakes mixing in on the backside of the storm for a time Wednesday night with just trace amounts.

 Late Week Pattern- Another weak system moving through in the flow may produce a few flurries on Feb.
 3 with minimal amounts.
 There is a significant amount of warm air behind this system which may make a run toward us beyond this period.

 Temperatures: Temperatures today will average a few degrees above normal with a few cold days coming up this weekend with highs in the low to mid 30s on Saturday and mid 20s on Sunday.
 Temperatures will moderate with highs in the mid 30s on Monday and 40s on Tuesday with highs back in the 30’s Wednesday through Friday.
 Even warmer temperatures expected beyond Feb.
 5 with more 40s possible.
 Low temps will range mainly in the mid to upper 20s which is well above average.

 Seasonal Total so far (Northeast Cook County, as of Jan.
 27): 13.1 in.

 Snow total so far (January, as of Jan.
 27): 12.0 in.

 Average snow in January: 10.8 inches

-Significant Snow Storm Index: No significant winter storms expected through January 20.
+Significant Snow Storm Index: No significant winter storms expected through the first week of February.